philip carey

 This 5 Km section of the Across London Visual Marathon takes you from Covent Garden to Piccadilly Circus via the South Bank, Westminster, Whitehall, and Leicester Square.
 The route contains some of London's most famous landmarks.

-Part 9 starts outside Covent Garden Station and then goes into around Covent Garden Piazza, and then into the Aldwych by Somerset House, before crossing Waterloo Bridge and dropping down onto the South Bank by the National Gallery.
+Part 9 starts outside Covent Garden Station, then goes around Covent Garden Piazza, and then into the Aldwych by Somerset House before crossing Waterloo Bridge and dropping down onto the South Bank by the National Gallery.
 The route then heads east by the Royal Festival Hall and the London Eye before crossing Westminster Bridge by the Houses of Parliament and Big Ben.
-It then makes its way to Westminster Abbey, St James's Park, Horse Guards Parade, Whitehall, and Trafalgar Square.
+It then goes to Westminster Abbey, St James's Park, Horse Guards Parade, Whitehall, and Trafalgar Square.
 The final section goes into Leicester Square before finishing off at Piccadilly Circus.

 Best Time